lohathe/experiment-scripts/README.md

 The second command will also have run faster than the first.
 This is because `parse_exps.py` will save the data it parses in `tmp/` directories before it attempts to sort it into csvs.
 Parsing takes far longer than sorting, so this saves a lot of time.
 The `-f` flag can be used to re-parse files and overwrite this saved data.

 All output from the *feather-trace-tools* programs used to parse data is stored in the `tmp/` directories created in the input directories.
-If the *sched_trace* repo is found in the users `PATH`, `st_show` will be used to create a human-readable version of the sched-trace data which will also be stored there.
+If the *sched_trace* repo is found in the users `PATH`, `st_show` will be used to create a human-readable version of the sched-trace data that will also be stored there.

 ## plot_exps.py
 *Usage*: `plot_exps.py [OPTIONS] [CSV_DIR]...`